 As you will only have 24 hours in Doha this guide will

 - tell you the best areas to stay in Doha to ensure you aren’t spending all of your time traveling from your accommodation and airport.

 - tell you the best methods of transport for getting around Doha

 - show you the most and the best Doha attractions to see in one day

 - tell you where to eat for every meal.

 How to Get Around Doha During Your One Day in Doha

-Whenever I am doing a stopover my main concern is what is the best way to get around the city in a short amount of time but with this guide we have you covered!
+Whenever I am doing a stopover my main concern is what is the best way to get around the city in a short amount of time but with this guide we have you covered.

 Taxis in Doha

-If you are travelling at peak times (Eid, Christmas etc) there may be a line for taxis otherwise you usually will not be waiting long fo a taxi!
+If you are travelling at peak times (Eid, Christmas and of course if you are traveling to Qatar for the World Cup) there may be a line for taxis otherwise you usually will not be waiting long fo a taxi.